yadavan88/coursier-cheatsheets/README.md

 Coursier is a very useful tool for any Scala Developers.
 From installing JVMs and REPLs to identifying the transitive dependencies of libraries, I use it very often.

 Refer to the [official documentation](https://get-coursier.io/docs/cli-installation.html#native-launcher) for more details.
+You can also refer to my [Baeldung article](https://www.baeldung.com/scala/coursier-env-setup) which briefly explains coursier.

 ## Coursier Commands ##